 Hodgkin lymphoma is named for Dr. Thomas Hodgkin, who described several cases of the cancer within the lymph system in 1832.
 About 40 years later, other doctors began to report different types of lymphomas.

-In the United States, approximately 1,700 kids and teens younger than 20 are diagnosed with lymphomas each year.
+In the United States, about 1,700 kids and teens younger than 20 are diagnosed with lymphomas each year.
 In younger children, non-Hodgkin lymphoma is more common than Hodgkin lymphoma, but in teens, Hodgkin lymphoma is more common.

 Some people who have Hodgkin lymphoma at first might think they have the flu.
 They may have fevers, feel achy, or have swollen glands, which look and feel like bumps, often in the neck or groin area.
 Others feel tired or find themselves sweating a lot during the night or losing weight without trying.
 Enlarged lymph nodes in the chest can cause a cough, pain in the chest, or difficulty breathing.

-If you have enlarged lymph glands in your neck or your armpit or if you feel like you can't catch your breath, let someone know right away.
+If you have enlarged lymph glands in your neck, groin, or armpit or if you feel like you can't catch your breath, let someone know right away.
 If you think you are sick, even if it's just a fever or you're losing weight without trying, tell your parent.
 He or she can take you to a doctor to check out your symptoms.
 Chances are you just have a viral infection, not Hodgkin lymphoma, but it's good to be sure.

 If your doctor suspects Hodgkin lymphoma, you will need some tests, like blood tests, an X-ray, or a CT or PET scan that can take pictures of your lymph nodes and spleen.
 You may need a biopsy, a test where doctors remove a tiny portion of your lymph tissue to examine it carefully under a microscope.
 The doctor will make sure that you are comfortable and don't feel pain while having the biopsy.